Kmaschta/django-algolia/docs/index.md

-# django-algolia
+# What is Django-Algolia ?

-Synchronize your models with the Algolia API for easier and faster searches
+Django-Algolia helps you to synchronize your models with the [Algolia](https://www.algolia.com/)'s API and makes your search or autocomplete system easier.

+## Algolia

+In their own words:

+> A powerful API built for developers, Algolia delivers relevant results in your mobile apps and websites from the first keystroke.

+This django app has been built to connect to Algolia API and you have to create an account on their website if you want to use it.

 # Compatibilities & Requirements